How to Keep Water Out of a Garage

 The car’s finish is designed to withstand extremes, so I wouldn’t worry about the water damaging the paint beyond unsightly water spots.

-Unless you really hate your car, it’s best to clean that off before it damages your paint and the snow melts all over your garage floor.
+Unless you hate your car, it’s best to clean that off before it damages your paint and the snow melts all over your garage floor.

 That excess water also adds to the overall humidity level in the garage.
 There’s a story that placing a bowl of water in a perfectly sealed room will increase the humidity level to 100%.
 It turns out that’s true.

-High humidity can also cause electrical problems – not just for your car, but for your cordless tools, fans and anything else with wiring that’s not sealed well.
+High humidity can also cause electrical problems – not just for your car but for your cordless tools, fans, and anything else with wiring that’s not sealed well.

 Squeegee out the excess water: Don’t let that water pool.
 The longer water sits, the more damage it will do – especially if it can seep into your walls or drywall.